garrandall/popular-music-data/tracks/i-m-gonna-let-my-heart-do-the-walking-the-supremes.md

 Gonna let it do the walking, baby
 (Do the walking)
-Ooh, I'm gonna let it do the walking, baby
+Oh, I'm gonna let it do the walking, baby
 (Do the walking)
-Oh, oh, oh, oh-ooo
+Oh, oh, oh, oh-oo

 Walk on heart, walk on
 Walk on heart, tip on out the door